-- 45. In 2021, despite the above-mentioned issues, the Agency based on the evaluation of all safeguards relevant information available to it was able to draw the safeguards conclusions as reported in the Safeguards Statement for 2021. - 46.
+- 46. The performance and the effectiveness of State or regional authorities responsible for safeguards implementation (SRAs) and of their respective systems of accounting for and control of nuclear material (SSACs/RSACs) have a significant impact upon the effectiveness and efficiency of Agency safeguards implementation.
+The effectiveness of some SRAs is affected by issues identified by the Agency in one or more of the following areas: provision of safeguards information to the Agency; provision of access to the Agency to conduct in-field verification activities; technical effectiveness of SSACs; and States' cooperation and logistical support related to the Agency's verification activities in the field or at Headquarters.
+Addressing these issues led to additional costs, effort and resources for the Agency. - 47.
+In 2022, despite the above-mentioned issues, the Agency based on the evaluation of all safeguards relevant information available to it was able to draw the safeguards conclusions as reported in the Safeguards Statement for 2022. - 48.
 The Agency continues to address these issues to resolve them through cooperation and engagement with the States concerned.
 There are different causes of these issues.
 Some States have still not established SSACs, which are required under CSAs.
-Moreover, not all SRAs have the necessary legal authority, independence from nuclear facility or LOF operators, resources or technical capabilities to implement the requirements of safeguards agreements and APs. - 47.
+Moreover, not all SRAs have the necessary legal authority, independence from nuclear facility or LOF operators, resources or technical capabilities to implement the requirements of safeguards agreements and APs. - 49.
 As concluded by the Board of Governors in 2005, the SQP based on the original standard text is a weakness in the Agency's safeguards system.
 For States with an operative SQP based on the original standard text, the Agency's authority to require the submission of an initial report on all nuclear material subject to safeguards and early design information, to determine the status of any nuclear facilities and to be able to perform verification activities in the field is held in abeyance.
-In accordance with the decision of the Board of Governors in September 2005, therefore, States which have not amended or rescinded their SQPs should do so as soon as possible.
-In 2021, the Director General sent letters reminding relevant States with an SQP based on the original standard text of his earlier calls for amendment or rescission of their SQPs.
-At the end of 2021, 26 (31) States23 had operative SQPs that had yet to be amended or rescinded. - 48.
-The Agency remains ready to provide assistance to the States concerned in amending or rescinding their SQP as well as in establishing and maintaining their SSAC as required under their safeguards agreement.
+Therefore, the Agency's ability to draw a credible and soundly-based annual safeguards conclusion for those States is significantly affected.
+In recent years, the Director General has reiterated to the Board of Governors that the SQP based on the original standard text was inadequate for the Agency safeguards system and, on repeated occasions, called upon States with an SQP based on the original standard text to amend or rescind their SQPs as soon as possible.
+At the end of 2022, 22 (26) States22 had operative SQPs that had yet to be amended or rescinded.
+In light of the aforementioned limitations, and given the significant lapse of time since the decision of the Board of Governors in 2005 authorizing the Director General to conclude with each State with an SQP an exchange of letters giving effect to the revised standardized text and the modified criteria, the Agency may no longer be able to draw a safeguards conclusion for such States unless the States concerned respond positively to the repeated calls by the Director General to amend or rescind such SOPs. - 50.
+The Agency remains ready to provide assistance to the States concerned in amending or rescinding their SQP as well as in establishing and maintaining their SSAC as required under their CSA.